What the experts say

 "As someone who has at times long distance time-trialled (2 x 24hrs, 12hrs, 100's and 50's) I have suffered with numbness in the groin area, commonly known as 'penile numbness'.
 With the 'RIDO' saddle the body's weight really is distributed onto the bottom cheeks and away from the perineum from where damage is caused.
 It's incredible (how) it works.
 For me (it's) a revelation".

-J.B, De Laune Cycling Club, London
+J.B, De Laune Cycling Club, London, UK

 The time trialler